 I tried and it didn’t really help much, but here’s an example: http://www.chictopia.com/photo/show/305932-she+aimed+for+my+chest+with+lo-black-wet-seal-dress-black-wet-seal-belt-gray-xhiliration-skirt-black-vera

-they can sometimes look nice with a oversized blazer…not too oversized, vintage if possible :)posted about 4 years ago
+they can sometimes look nice with a oversized blazer…not too oversized, vintage if possible :)posted over 4 years ago

-Buy skater skirts, they’ll make your legs look a mile long and combine them with a blazer or a cropped army jacket.posted about 4 years ago
+Buy skater skirts, they’ll make your legs look a mile long and combine them with a blazer or a cropped army jacket.posted over 4 years ago

 Make Her Feel Welcome with Chic Points